 - Then, she would deposit stolen U.S. Treasury checks, fraudulent auto loan checks, stolen retirement checks and checks for people who were owed money from state unclaimed property agencies

 - Nida created a fake automobile dealership company called Ferrari Autohaus and used the stolen ID’s to apply for auto loans

-The case was being investigated by agents in the United States Secret Service Counterfeit and U.S. Treasury Check unit.
-The United States Secret Service investigates these types of financial crimes.
+Agents in the United States Secret Service Counterfeit and U.S. Treasury Check unit investigated the case.
+The United States Secret Service typically investigates these types of financial crimes.

 Mr. Nida was working with another individual, Gayla St. Julien, who actually opened the bank accounts and made the deposits.
 However, Ms. Julien identified Apollo as the mastermind behind the fraud scams.
 The Secret Service started investigating Ms. Julien in early 2012 for bank and check fraud.
 They arrested her on September 11, 2013.

 The secret service agent wrote in the complaint that she “described herself as NIDA’s ‘right-hand b**** in executing the legwork of his fraud schemes” but only received “scraps” compared to how much he got.
 She indicated that she had been working with Nida since 2009.